mattihicks/mattihicks/education-first.md

         <h2 class="projectTitle">Context</h2>
         <p>In 2016 the EF Finland website’s primary purpose was to get customers phone numbers through a price quote or a brochure request.
 The sales person would then call the customer and try to convince them to travel broad.</p>
         <p>We were asked by senior leadership to develop a new digital model, where the website informs potential customers about the product and allows them to easily book online, without directly interfacing with a salesperson.
 In addition, we were asked to focus on mobile.</p>
-        <p>As one of two UX designers, I was involved in every aspect of this project.</p>
+        <p>As one of two UX designers and primary researcher, I was involved in every aspect of this project.</p>
       </div>
     </div>
   </div>